 Bring basic laminating jobs in house and outsource the complex onesThe availability of smaller, affordable laminating machines is the biggest change I’ve seen in the print industry over the past 5 years.
 At The Print Show last year, approximately 20% of the exhibitors were laminating machine vendors, and there are good quality and value options on the market.
 Invest in the right machine and you can laminate short-run digital jobs in house, saving you on minimum trade house charges and transport costs.
 I often see printers get the cost back within a year.
 But don’t forget that some jobs are more profitable for you when outsourced, so do sound out your finishing house during spec.
 A 10-minute conversation can help you make the best choice for the customer and your bottom line.

-And on that note, give me a ring on 0117 941 4999 or email me at email@example.com if you want to price up a laminating or encapsulating job, or want advice on the best film to use.
+At Express Encapsulation we’ve got over 35 years’ experience in making print last longer and look better.
+Give me a ring on 01179 414 999 or email me at email@example.com if you want to price up a laminating or encapsulating job, or want advice on the best film to use.